getgauge/docs.gauge.org/getting_started/view-a-report.rst

     * `Examples <../examples.html>`__: The examples section contains example projects of different languages and tools to help you get started with exactly what you need.

-    * `Taiko Documentation <https://taiko.gauge.org/>`__:  The Taiko documentation site has all information you need to start recording test scripts using Taiko.

 .. container:: page-navigator

     .. container:: navigate-previous